-Carbon monoxide connects with red blood cells, robbing oxygen from your body it has to have to thrive.
-It mixes with these cells more than 200 times more easily than oxygen, resulting in a condition known as carboxyhemoglobin saturation.
+Carbon monoxide connects with red blood cells, stealing oxygen from your body it has to have to thrive.
+It mixes with these cells more than 200 times more easily than oxygen, leading to a condition known as carboxyhemoglobin saturation.

-Carbon monoxide, instead of oxygen, then gets taken to the important organs by the bloodstream.
-In short, carbon monoxide deprives your body of oxygen.
+Carbon monoxide, instead of oxygen, then gets brought to the important organs by the bloodstream.
+In short, carbon monoxide robs your body of oxygen.
 Organs have to have oxygen; without it, they begin to suffocate.

-Your body needs a long time to get rid of carbon monoxide; however, it can be taken in much faster.
+Your body needs a long time to get rid of carbon monoxide; however, it can be drawn in much faster.